Azure-Samples/modern-data-warehouse-dataops/e2e_samples/fabric_dataops_sample/docs/ThingsToConsiderForDataProcesses.md

 ### Understand making calls to other notebooks/code modules

-- Makes the functions available to local session.
-Only functions definitions any other common params needed are defined in this library notebook.
-Shown here with an optional parameter that can be used to skip some portion of the code inside a cell.
-- These functions incorporate Opentelemetry based traces and logs generation using the OpenTelemetry providers created in the previous step.
-See the code in nb_city_safety_common.ipynb for details.
-- Note that the entire notebook will be run.
+- `%run` can be used to run a notebook and make its functions available to the local notebook.

+- `%run` only recognizes notebooks from same workspace or from notebook *builtin resources* area (using `%run -b`). `notebookutils.notebook.run` can run notebooks from other workspaces but the functions in the called notebook won't be visible to current notebook (no module like treatment).
+So the notebook examples here uses `%run` to run the notebooks with library functions and make those functions visible to the calling notebook (or testing notebook).
+- As of Aug 2024, `%run` doesn't support variable replacement option i.e., no parameters can be passed as arguments to the run command.
+See [run a notebook](https://learn.microsoft.com/fabric/data-engineering/author-execute-notebook#reference-run-a-notebook) for details.
 - **WARNING**: If there are any variables with the same name then the notebook values that is being called will replace the values in the current notebook context.

-In the example below - `%run nb_city_safety_common {"execution_mode": "testing"}` will result in `execution_mode = "testing"` in current context as well.
+In the example: `%run nb_city_safety_common {"execution_mode": "testing"}` will result in `execution_mode = "testing"` in current context as well.

 ## Make the code configuration driven